tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCB/README.md

 ## Artifactory for IBM UrbanCode Build

-The Artifactory automation plug-in includes steps to complete the following tasks:   * Download artifacts from an Artifactory repository
+The Artifactory automation plug-in includes steps to complete the following tasks:

 ---